our coursesThe London House Course

-The programme studies the development of the London house from the Renaissance to the present.
+The 7-day London House course, directed by David Adshead, studies the development of the London house from the Renaissance to the present.
 It combines numerous visits to houses, many of them private, with a series of lectures by leading authorities.
 Progressing chronologically and exploring all over London, the course takes members inside grand aristocratic buildings, smaller domestic houses, artists’ studios and the garden suburb.

 Beginning in the medieval period the course starts with a visit to the ABBOT’S HOUSE at Westminster (now the Deanery).
 The following day is spent at LAMBETH PALACE and the CHARTERHOUSE.
 The Restoration period and eighteenth centuries are explored in BLOOMSBURY and SPITALFIELDS, before spending the following day in the aristocratic grandeur of great houses in ST. JAMES’S. Day five focuses on the artists’ houses and studios of CHELSEA and HOLLAND PARK.
 On day six the course studies the GARDEN SUBURB and considers twentieth-century domestic developments.
 The course concludes with an in depth study of SIR JOHN SOANE’S house and a look at the London house in the twenty-first century.
 Speakers include Neil Burton, Caroline Dakers, Joseph Friedman, Manolo Guerci and Colin Thom.

 Enrolment and fees

 The cost of the course will be set in due course.
 This is a non-residential course and the fee includes all lunches, tuition, admissions, travel by coach and receptions on a few evenings.
 NB: occasional travel by underground is not included and course members must bring their own travelcard.

 When filling out this application form, a professional reference is required unless you have attended an Attingham Trust course in the last five years.